Angshumaner Chhobi: Detailed storyline

 Angshumaner Chhobi (a film by Angshuman) deals with the relentless efforts of Angshuman (played by Indraneil Sengupta), a young film director who comes back from Italy after eight years, having studied cinema there, to make his first film.
 He puts up a determined fight against all obstacles to complete his film.
-As he is struggling with his goal, the story passes through many mutations - emotional drama, humour and the detection of crime.
+As he is struggling with his goal, the story passes through many mutations - emotional drama, humor and the detection of crime.
 Along the way, other issues come up.
 Among these are the eternal tussle faced by every creative person between his mind and his emotions, the psyche of being in and out of the limelight and the inevitable pangs of conscience and humanism faced by celebrities.

 In this film-within-a-film, Soumitra Chatterjee has two roles.
 In the main story, he is a former matinee idol who has become a complete recluse and has cut himself away from the mainstream as much as from cinema.
 In the film that Angshuman is making, this actor, Pradyut Mukherjee is persuaded to enact the role of a 72-year-old painter suffering from dementia.
 The painter has an ayaah who looks after him.
 Indrani Haldar plays the ayaah as the second role in the film-within-the-film.

 In the main story, she is Madhura, an actress who won the National Award for Best Actress in her first film.
 But when Angshuman approaches her, after a stint in commercial films of little merit but good money, Madhura is now a popular jatra artiste with little connection with films.
-Angshuman had visualised these two actors for the two main roles for his first film and he is unwilling to compromise.
+Angshuman had visualized these two actors for the two main roles for his first film and he is unwilling to compromise.

 Tota Roychoudhury plays the enigmatic Neel, who had been passionate about dance and astronomy and gets curiously involved with Angshuman's film.

 The detection of crime also plays an important role in bringing out the psychological interactions in a celebrity's life.
 These are strikingly different from those of the common man.
 So the usual concept of crime and punishment does not hold true here.
 An alleged suicide becomes the talk of the town for its mysterious nature and is handed over to the CID, Crime Branch, for investigation.
 The person assigned to the case is Sourjya Roy, SP, CID, whose no-nonsense analytical skills suggest that it was not a suicide but homicide.
 Ananya Chatterjee plays the role of this different police officer.